OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 In the further example, the aspects are defined as follows:

-  a. a specification of the scope, i.e., the development of an item or element:
-    The scope of this Pseudo-DIA is the Linux kernel v5.5, ultimately integrated in Linus Torvalds git repository and tagged as v5.5 by Linus Torvalds during the release process of v5.5.
+1. A specification of the scope, i.e., the development of an item or element : The scope of this Pseudo-DIA is the Linux kernel v5.5, ultimately integrated in Linus Torvalds git repository and tagged as v5.5 by Linus Torvalds during the release process of v5.5.
 This definition in this example excludes the later v5.5.y versions in the linux-stable repository.

-  b. a definition of two parties involved in the development of that scope:
-    The Linux Kernel Community and the User as defined above.
+1. A definition of two parties involved in the development of that scope : The Linux Kernel Community and the User as defined above.

-  c. description of the activities:
+1. Description of the activities
-      Basically, we assume the Linux Kernel Development Community is responsible for design, implementation and documentation of the functionality implemented in v5.5; that the requirements fit to the use case, testing, verification and validation is to the user.
+: Basically, we assume the Linux Kernel Development Community is responsible for design, implementation and documentation of the functionality implemented in v5.5; that the requirements fit to the use case, testing, verification and validation is to the user.
 Hence, for this main responsibility, the sufficient level of skills, competence and qualification is knowledge of the C dialect used for kernel development and experience and knowledge in operating system design and implementation.
 Ensuring that each person has sufficient level is split into the following activities: identification of competence for each contributor, clear documentation of the contributor's role within the development community and the contributions, determination if competence fits to contributor's role according to criticality of the functionality to the product safety.

-  d. assignment of activities to each party:
+1. Assignment of activities to each party
-    The activities above are assigned as follows:
+: The activities above are assigned as follows:
-    Identification of competence for each contributor is assigned to the Linux Kernel Development Community.
+    - Identification of competence for each contributor is assigned to the Linux Kernel Development Community.
-    Clear documentation of the contributor's role within the development community and the contributions is assigned to the Linux Kernel Development Community.
+    - Clear documentation of the contributor's role within the development community and the contributions is assigned to the Linux Kernel Development Community.
-    Determination if competence fits to contributor's role according to criticality of the functionality to the product safety is assigned to the User.
+    - Determination if competence fits to contributor's role according to criticality of the functionality to the product safety is assigned to the User.

-  e. evidences that the assignment meets the actual reality of executed activities among the two parties:
-    The contributor's competence can be judged based on the previous contributions to the Linux kernel repository and their involvement in email review.
+1. Evidences that the assignment meets the actual reality of executed activities among the two parties : The contributor's competence can be judged based on the previous contributions to the Linux kernel repository and their involvement in email review.
 All contributions by an individual are recorded and significant contributions of suggestions and review are recorded with further tags in the commit message.
 Continuous unhelpful review is eventually marked by the Linux kernel community by ignorance of those contributions.
 The role of central developers are recorded and maintained in the MAINTAINERS file.
 The User has to check that the community continues to archive all contributions and email discussion and to maintain MAINTAINERS appropriately.

-  f. description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
+1. Description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
-The Linux Kernel Development Community provides a clear list of all contributors and their contributions, i.e., git history and email archives.
+: The Linux Kernel Development Community provides a clear list of all contributors and their contributions, i.e., git history and email archives.
 The User needs to check availability of all recent information of all relevant sources.
 The User needs to make the judgement if the contributor had sufficient competence for the relevance of the contribution and mitigate with further activities if the competence if not considered sufficient.
 The User is responsible for mitigations of identified shortcomings with regard to competence management for the specific product usage.
 Note, at the moment, the gap from a practical view could to be that the current interface between Linux Kernel Development Community and the User is a "rather raw-data interface"; the User has not yet defined an interface that might be more suitable for the product-relevant competence judgement than the currently described interface.
+{: .alphaList}

 ### Afterword